Skip to Main Content

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Here’s a breakdown of U.S. Bank’s savings account.
+Here’s a breakdown of U.S. Bank’s savings account APY ranges.

-Note: The annual percentage yield (APY) shown is current as of July 18 and may vary by region.
+Note: The monthly maintenance fee is also waived for accounts with a minor under the age of 18.
+The annual percentage yield (APY) shown is current as of Oct.
+16 and may vary by region.

 How U.S. Bank savings rates compare with top-yielding banks

-The yield for U.S. Bank’s Standard Savings Account is meager.
-It earns minimal interest, which is the case for standard savings accounts at many other big brick-and-mortar banks.
-Savers can get a much higher payout by opening an account with an online bank, such as Ally Bank or Marcus by Goldman Sachs.
+The APY for U.S. Bank’s Bank Smartly Savings account is meager when it’s not paired with a qualifying checking account.
+Such low APYs are often the case for standard savings accounts at many other big brick-and-mortar banks.
+When it’s paired with a qualifying checking account, the Bank Smartly Savings account offers higher rates depending on the tier.
+Savers can get an even higher payout by opening an account with an online bank, such as LendingClub or UFB Direct.

 Other savings options at U.S. Bank